scopatz/pybackup/Readme.rst

 If you want to temporarily disable backing up a folder, you may comment it out by placing the standard hash symbol ``"#"`` at the beginning of the line.

-If there are uncommited changes in a GIT directory, it will auto-commit and auto-push any modified files.
+If there are uncommitted changes in a GIT directory, it will auto-commit and auto-push any modified files.
 New files that are untracked by the git repository will be skipped.
 This behavior is useful for trivial changes, but dangerous for more significant ones.
 Be careful!